alexgenco/freesound-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+---

+You will need a Freesound.org API key to run the integration tests.

+Get one [here](http://www.freesound.org/api/apply) and assign it to the FREESOUND_KEY environment variable.